790gradml/gradML/supervised/DiscriminativeGenerative.md

 In this lecture, we will mainly discuss two different approaches to build classifiers, the generative approach and the discriminative approach.
-As concrete examples, we will look at the Naive Bayes classifier for the generative approach and compare it the logistic regression, as an example of discriminative approach.
-We will show under center conditions, the Naive Bayes is a linear classifier, just as Logistic Regression, but it assumes stronger assumptions and therefore is a more biased classifier.
+As concrete examples, we will look at the Naive Bayes classifier for the generative approach and compare it with the logistic regression, as an example of discriminative approach.
+We will show under certain conditions, the Naive Bayes is a linear classifier, just as Logistic Regression, but it assumes stronger assumptions and therefore is a more biased classifier.